Adding Social features

 POV Statements + HMW Questions.

-Goal: To ideate website features, information architecture, and flows
+Goal: To ideate features, information architecture, and flows

 Process: Group Brainstorming / Product Roadmap / Sitemap / Task Flow / User Flow

-To analyze the flow of the new features, I mapped out three user flows based on common scenarios I found from the user research.
+To analyze the flow of the new features, I mapped out three user flows based on common scenarios I found from the primary research.
+This helped me learn which screens and UI elements were needed to implement the new features, while considering how to optimize user flows.

-I then explored the flow in more detail by constructing a task flow about a user who wants to browse music from their social network after opening the app.
+I then explored the flow in more detail by constructing a task flow about a user who wants to browse music from their social network.
+This helped me understand more about how the user would accomplish certain tasks based on the decisions the user makes throughout the app.

 Goal: To design high-fidelity wireframes following Spotify’s design patterns